digitallawyer/openlegaldictionary/_definitions/hereditary.md

 ---
 title: Hereditary
 permalink: "/definitions/hereditary.html"
-body: That which Is the sub
+body: That which is the sub
 published_at: '2018-07-07'
 layout: post
 ---